bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 ## The HMR client

 In a Vite app, you might notice a special script added in the HTML that requests `/@vite/client`.
-This contains the HMR client!
+This script contains the HMR client!

 The HMR client is responsible for: